orthanc-mirrors/orthanc-book/Sphinx/source/users/docker-osimis.rst

 .. highlight:: yaml

-When using your container in a ``Docker Swarm`` or ``Kubernetes`` environment, it is usually to pass sensitive information through ``Docker Secrets``.
+When using your container in a ``Docker Swarm`` or ``Kubernetes`` environment, it is usually advised to pass sensitive information through ``Docker Secrets``.
 For this purpose, any secret whose name is similar to the name of an environment variable is considered as an environment variable::